jodusan/dulex123.github.io/me/index.md

 layout: about
 ---

-Hello, my name is Dušan Josipović.
-And Whatnot.
+Hi there, my name is Dušan Josipović.
+This website is dedicated to my software experiments and in itself is an experiment.

 # What do you do?
-I make website and stuff.
-All the code I write is on my [Github](https://github.com/dulex123).
+Mostly, I write code.
+Some of it is on [Github](https://github.com/dulex123).